Updated: Nov 9

 So why if so many gay men desire to be in partnership do they struggle to find love?
 Well, it’s my belief that a relationship is a container in which we get the opportunity to heal our unhealed wounds, however each person has to be willing to do the deep work to get there.
 This deep work I speak of almost always means creating intentional space to revisit childhood memories.
 Creating intentional space to talk about your childhood experiences together helps each of you to understand where each of your behavioural and emotional patterns stem from, offering a chance for emotional release and healing.
 Most importantly, it creates deeper empathy for one another and connection.

 Understanding each other’s needs is another crucial piece to a lasting relationship.
 Learning how to be clear on your needs and expressing them to your partner is a skill that takes work and vulnerability, but the benefit is immense.
-Something I often try to get my clients to understand is that in order for a relationship to be successful, each person has to see their partner’s needs as important as their own.
+In order for a relationship to be successful, each person has to see their partner’s needs as important as their own.
 If you're feeling upset that your needs aren't being met, remember that your partner is human too, navigating their own inner and outer challenges and needing the same level of love, support, and safety that you need.

 What's kept me and my partner together for over 13 years, is our commitment to growth, both as individuals and in our relationship.
 Maintaining a sense of individuality has also been very important, and probably where we have struggled the most.
 We've always had similar interests and have been drawn to many of the same friends, but this led to us losing our sense of personal identity, and created other unhealthy patterns such as co-dependency.
 Being mindful of how much time we spend together and being sure to create a balance of solo time and relationship time helps us maintain harmony and excitement in our partnership.